Van Jones: Commentary

 Jones continued after the end of Crossfire as a regular CNN contributor.
-He has contributed to segments on a wide range of topics, including Obama administration policies, Supreme Court decisions, protests in Ferguson, Missouri after the fatal shooting by police of an unarmed young black man, and the 2016 Republican presidential primary.
+He has contributed to segments on a wide range of topics, including Obama administration policies, Supreme Court decisions, protests in Ferguson, Missouri, after the fatal shooting by police of an unarmed young black man, and the 2016 Republican presidential primary.
 After the November 2016 election victory by Republican Donald Trump, Jones described the result as a "whitelash": his term for a racist backlash by white Americans who had opposed President Obama.
+In December 2016, Jones was accused of having a conflict of interest for running a PR firm called Megaphone Strategies, which openly lobbies electoral college electors not to cast their vote for Donald Trump.

 On October 18, 2019, Hillary Clinton suggested Russians are "grooming" Tulsi Gabbard to be a third-party candidate who would help President Trump win reelection through the spoiler effect.
-Jones defended Gabbard, stating that "I do not want someone of her stature to legitimate these attacks against anybody.
+Jones defended Gabbard, stating that "I do not want someone of her [Clinton's] stature to legitimate these attacks against anybody.
 If you’ve got real evidence, come forward with it.
 But if you’re just going to smear people casually on podcasts, you are playing right into the Russians' hands."

-On May 29, 2020, while on CNN's New Day, Jones commented "It's not the racist white person who is in the Ku Klux Klan that we have to worry about.
+On May 29, 2020, while on CNN's New Day, Jones commented, "It's not the racist white person who is in the Ku Klux Klan that we have to worry about.
 It's the white liberal Hillary Clinton supporter walking her dog in Central Park who would tell you right now, you know, people like that – 'oh, I don't see race, race is no big deal to me, I see us all as the same, I give to charities.
 But the minute she sees a black man who she does not respect or who she has a slight thought against, she weaponized race like she had been trained by the Aryan Nation.", referring to the incident involving Christian Cooper being falsely accused of threatening the life of the unrelated Amy Cooper.
 He went on to say "even the most liberal, well-intentioned white person has a virus in his or her brain that can be activated at an instant."

 In late spring 2020, after the police murder of George Floyd and subsequent worldwide Black Lives Matter rallies, protests and marches, Jones advised the Trump White House on police reform policy.
 In several subsequent media appearances, he praised the president's executive order on police reform.
 A few weeks later, Jones was called out by The Daily Beast for not revealing his behind-the-scenes White House policy consulting work as he touted the policy in his other role as CNN political news pundit.